dynamsoft-docs/document-normalizer-docs-mobile/programming/maui/user-guide.md

 ### Visual Studio for Windows

-You have to Add the library via the project file and do some additional steps to complete the installation.
+You need to add the library via the project file and complete additional steps for the installation.

 1. Add the library in the project file: